Note

 Interactive setting - authentication UI

-In some non-interactive environments, such as test labs, there may be no user to interact with a UI.
-In such a case the parameter issilent would be true.
-The provider should not be displaying any authentication or other UI when this parameter is true.
+In some non-interactive environments, such as test labs, no user is available to interact with a UI.
+In such cases, set the issilent parameter to true.

-The scripts in test labs or applications can use the following options to control the interactive flag.
+The scripts in test labs or applications can use the following options to control the interactive flag:

-- IDebugSymbols::SetSymbolOptions method (SYMOPT_NO_PROMPTS flag described in Symbol Options)
+sflagscommand line parameter of WinDbg or cdb/kd (SYMOPT_NO_PROMPTS flag). - Use the IDebugSymbols::SetSymbolOptions method (SYMOPT_NO_PROMPTS flag described in Symbol Options)

-Managing UI Windows
+Manage UI Windows

-A debugger client application similar to WinDbg may use DBG_CREDENTIAL_PROVIDER_PARENT_HWND environment variable or imagehlp/dbghelp SymSetParentWindow method to setup the parent HWND.
-You can also use the IDebugAdvanced2::Request message DEBUG_REQUEST_SET_PARENT_HWND
+A debugger client application similar to WinDbg can use the DBG_CREDENTIAL_PROVIDER_PARENT_HWND environment variable or imagehlp/dbghelp SymSetParentWindow method to set up the parent HWND.
+You can also use the IDebugAdvanced2::Request message DEBUG_REQUEST_SET_PARENT_HWND with value of HWND cast to UINT32.

 Return value requirements